hivepress/hivepress/readme.txt

 - **Marketplace Listings** – allow users to sell listings through your directory and charge a commission on each successful sale.
 - **Ad Placement** – the most common, simple yet effective way to monetize a directory website once you reach decent traffic.

 The above list is not exhaustive, and you can combine different options into unique monetization models.
-For example, you can enable bookings for marketplace listings or charge a commission on custom offers made by sellers.
+For example, you can enable bookings for marketplace listings or charge a commission on custom offers.

 = Do more with extensions =
 HivePress is extensible by design, which means you can build websites with different functionality using various combinations of extensions, while avoiding bloat by keeping only the features you need.
-There are many free and premium extensions available for HivePress, and if you’re familiar with coding, you can even develop your own.
+There are numerous [free and premium extensions](https://hivepress.io/extensions/?utm_medium=referral&utm_source=wordpress.org) available for HivePress, with many more on the way:

-- **Favorites** – allow users to keep a list of favorite listings.
+- **[Favorites](https://wordpress.org/plugins/hivepress-favorites/)** – allow users to keep a list of favorite listings.
-- **Messages** – enable private messaging so users can reply to listings.
+- **[Messages](https://wordpress.org/plugins/hivepress-messages/)** – enable private messaging so users can reply to listings.
-- **Geolocation** – enable location-based search for listings and sellers.
+- **[Geolocation](https://wordpress.org/plugins/hivepress-geolocation/)** – enable location-based search for listings and vendors.
-- **Reviews** – allow users to rate and review listings and sellers.
+- **[Reviews](https://wordpress.org/plugins/hivepress-reviews/)** – allow users to rate and review listings and vendors.
-- **Claim Listings** – allow users to claim their business listings and manage them.
+- **[Claim Listings](https://wordpress.org/plugins/hivepress-claim-listings/)** – allow users to claim their business listings and manage them.
-- **Memberships** – monetize your website by restricting access to certain features.
+- **[Memberships](https://hivepress.io/extensions/memberships/?utm_medium=referral&utm_source=wordpress.org)** – monetize your website by restricting access to certain features.
-- **Marketplace** – allow users to sell listings and charge a commission on each sale.
+- **[Marketplace](https://hivepress.io/extensions/marketplace/?utm_medium=referral&utm_source=wordpress.org)** – allow users to sell listings and charge a commission on each sale.
-- **Bookings** – enable bookings for listings, allowing users to manage availability.
+- **[Bookings](https://hivepress.io/extensions/bookings/?utm_medium=referral&utm_source=wordpress.org)** – enable bookings for listings, allowing users to manage availability.
-- **Requests** – allow users to post custom jobs, while sellers can respond with offers.
+- **[Requests](https://hivepress.io/extensions/requests/?utm_medium=referral&utm_source=wordpress.org)** – allow users to post custom jobs, while vendors can respond with offers.
-- **Social Login** – simplify registration by enabling login via social platforms.
+- **[Social Login](https://hivepress.io/extensions/social-login/?utm_medium=referral&utm_source=wordpress.org)** – simplify registration by enabling login via social platforms.
-- **Social Links** – allow users to add links to social platforms on their listings.
+- **[Social Links](https://hivepress.io/extensions/social-links/?utm_medium=referral&utm_source=wordpress.org)** – allow users to add links to social platforms on their listings.
-- **Opening Hours** – allow users to set opening hours and enable filtering by them.
+- **[Opening Hours](https://hivepress.io/extensions/opening-hours/?utm_medium=referral&utm_source=wordpress.org)** – allow users to set opening hours and enable filtering by them.
-- **Search Alerts** – allow users to receive notifications about new listings.
+- **[Search Alerts](https://hivepress.io/extensions/search-alerts/?utm_medium=referral&utm_source=wordpress.org)** – allow users to receive notifications about new listings.
-- **Statistics** – allow users to view visitor statistics for their listings.
+- **[Statistics](https://hivepress.io/extensions/statistics/?utm_medium=referral&utm_source=wordpress.org)** – allow users to view visitor statistics for their listings.
-- **Import** – allow users to bulk import or update listings via CSV files.
+- **[Import](https://hivepress.io/extensions/import/?utm_medium=referral&utm_source=wordpress.org)** – allow users to bulk import or update listings via CSV files.
-- **Tags** – improve search by allowing users to add custom tags to listings.
+- **[Tags](https://hivepress.io/extensions/tags/?utm_medium=referral&utm_source=wordpress.org)** – improve search by allowing users to add custom tags to listings.
-- **SEO** – enhance your directory’s SEO with meta tags and Schema markup.
+- **[SEO](https://hivepress.io/extensions/seo/?utm_medium=referral&utm_source=wordpress.org)** – enhance your directory’s SEO with meta tags and Schema markup.

-Since HivePress is open-source and has a flexible API, there is a growing ecosystem of custom-built HivePress extensions and ready-made code snippets shared by developers on our community forum.
-Therefore, the above list of add-ons is not exhaustive, and you can benefit from third-party HivePress solutions or even contribute by developing your own with the help of our AI Assistant or developer guidance.
+Since HivePress is open-source and has a flexible API, there is a growing ecosystem of custom-built HivePress extensions and ready-made code snippets shared by developers on the [community forum](https://community.hivepress.io/).
+Therefore, the above list of add-ons is not exhaustive, and you can benefit from third-party HivePress solutions or even contribute by developing your own.

 = Switch designs with ease =
-There are free and premium themes officially integrated with HivePress, ensuring maximum compatibility, so you can start with a design that matches your requirements or switch your directory website’s design later without losing any data.
+There are [free and premium themes](https://hivepress.io/themes/?utm_medium=referral&utm_source=wordpress.org) officially integrated with HivePress, ensuring maximum compatibility, so you can start with a design that matches your requirements or switch your directory website’s design later without losing any data.

-- [ListingHive](https://hivepress.io/themes/listinghive/?utm_medium=referral&utm_source=wordpress.org) – a free multipurpose directory and classified ads theme, suitable for creating directory websites of any type, such as Yelp or Craigslist.
+- **[ListingHive](https://hivepress.io/themes/listinghive/?utm_medium=referral&utm_source=wordpress.org)** – a free multipurpose directory and classified ads theme, suitable for creating directory websites of any type, such as Yelp or Craigslist.
-- [RentalHive](https://hivepress.io/themes/rentalhive/?utm_medium=referral&utm_source=wordpress.org) – a versatile theme for any kind of rental and booking marketplace that allows you to launch rental marketplaces similar to Airbnb or Vrbo.
+- **[RentalHive](https://hivepress.io/themes/rentalhive/?utm_medium=referral&utm_source=wordpress.org)** – a versatile theme for any kind of rental and booking marketplace that allows you to launch rental marketplaces similar to Airbnb or Vrbo.
-- [ExpertHive](https://hivepress.io/themes/experthive/?utm_medium=referral&utm_source=wordpress.org) – an on-demand services marketplace theme, suitable for building platforms with business models similar to TaskRabbit or Thumbtack.
+- **[ExpertHive](https://hivepress.io/themes/experthive/?utm_medium=referral&utm_source=wordpress.org)** – an on-demand services marketplace theme, suitable for building platforms with business models similar to TaskRabbit or Thumbtack.
-- [MeetingHive](https://hivepress.io/themes/meetinghive/?utm_medium=referral&utm_source=wordpress.org) – a modern theme for various appointment booking platforms that makes it possible to launch a marketplace similar to Booksy or Calendly.
+- **[MeetingHive](https://hivepress.io/themes/meetinghive/?utm_medium=referral&utm_source=wordpress.org)** – a modern theme for various appointment booking platforms that makes it possible to launch a marketplace similar to Booksy or Preply.
-- [TaskHive](https://hivepress.io/themes/taskhive/?utm_medium=referral&utm_source=wordpress.org) – a fully featured freelance marketplace theme for creating platforms similar to Fiverr or Upwork, or digital marketplaces like Creative Market.
+- **[TaskHive](https://hivepress.io/themes/taskhive/?utm_medium=referral&utm_source=wordpress.org)** – a fully featured freelance marketplace theme for creating platforms similar to Fiverr or Upwork, or digital marketplaces like Creative Market.
-- [JobHive](https://hivepress.io/themes/jobhive/?utm_medium=referral&utm_source=wordpress.org) – a clean and modern theme for building job boards and job portals, enabling you to launch job search websites similar to Indeed or Monster.
+- **[JobHive](https://hivepress.io/themes/jobhive/?utm_medium=referral&utm_source=wordpress.org)** – a clean and modern theme for building job boards and job portals, enabling you to launch job search websites similar to Indeed or Monster.

 The platforms and services mentioned above are used only as examples of possible business models.
 With HivePress themes, you can also build websites for a wide range of other business models.
 All mentioned names remain the property of their respective owners and do not imply any affiliation or endorsement.

 = Built to be customizable =
-If you have at least basic coding skills, then look no further — HivePress is powered by a highly customizable and extensible framework for directory websites:
+If you have at least basic coding skills, then look no further – HivePress is powered by a highly customizable and extensible framework for directory websites:

 - **Structured Code** – we follow WordPress coding standards, so the codebase is well-structured, readable, and easy to navigate.
 - **Easy Theming** – styling and overriding layouts is intuitive thanks to block-based templates, clean HTML markup and CSS notation.